Accessing the API

 end_date = "2022-12-01",

-monadic = F,
+monadic = FALSE,

-... = "&interaction=57",
+... = "&interaction=57")

 You could also request the monadic version of the data by setting